|Content updated on Oct 29, 2019|

 |UPACS is FHWA's security control system that manages User authentication and associated access rights for individuals needing entry into one of FHWA's applications.

-UPACS collects general profile information that identifies the User, i.e. name, work address, work e-mail address, and the full SSN for FHWA employees and the last 4 digits of SSN for all other users.
+UPACS collects general profile information that identifies the User, i.e. name, work address, work e-mail address, and secret word.
 This information is collected in two ways.
 A perspective UPACS Users can register in UPACS by filling out a form and submitting their information to the local UPACS Administrator who approves the request.
 Or the local UPACS Administrator can register the user and approve the users registration.

 As users are given "Access Rights" to FHWA applications, an "Application Rights" profile is established that identifies the User, the applications the User is authorized to access and their specific "Access Rights" within the application.